KOREAN PLACEMENT TESTING, Fall 2022

-The Spring 2022 Korean Placement Test will be conducted online.
+The FAll 2022 Korean Placement Test will be conducted online.

 1. Please sign-up for the Korean language placement test HERE.

 2. Students will receive the test instructions by email.

 3. The placement test consists of two parts: reading/writing and an oral interview.
 The reading/writing test normally takes 90 minutes, and the oral interview is 10 minutes long.